ropable/spacetraders-api/README.md

 - [X] Wait on arrival
 - [X] Sell trade good

-- [ ] Define a series of tasks, which might have preceding tasks
+- [ ] Define a series of tasks, which might have sub-tasks
 - [ ] Find the "active" task and determine what needs to be done next
+- [ ] Introduce some randomisation into how ships find an export market

 ```
 ship = Ship.objects.first()